 Littleton Fire Rescue currently provides fire and injury prevention programs to citizens, community groups, businesses and schools.
-Classes are taught by line firefighters, division officers or by the life safety educators.
+Classes are taught by life safety educators and line firefighters.
 When presentations are assigned to on-duty fire crews, every effort is made to accommodate the request, but 9-1-1 emergencies are given priority.

 Due to the nature of our job, we cannot accommodate birthday parties at the fire stations, but groups are invited to schedule a station tour as part of their special day.
 Crews cannot be scheduled to attend birthday parties at residential homes.